1854books/VCRM/README.md

 Aid of Previous Versions and with Constant Consultation of Jewish Authorities.*
 Jewish Publication Society of America, 1917, Max L. Margolis.

 Tagore, Rabindranath.
-"The Morning Song of India."
-1919.
+“The Morning Song of India.“ 1919.

 *Al-Qurʾān.* The Cairo Edition, Amiri Press, 1924, Al-Azhar University.